Budget office: $177B in added costs from Trump drug plan

 The estimates from the nonpartisan Congressional Budget Office could affect prospects for one of the administration's centerpiece proposals to make prescription drugs more affordable for patients.
 President Donald Trump and leading lawmakers of both parties want to act before the 2020 elections.

+The Trump administration disputed the budget office's conclusion, saying its proposed drug pricing regulation should result in savings.

-Under the Trump administration's proposed regulation, drugmaker rebates now paid to insurance companies and their middlemen would instead go directly to seniors in Medicare's Part D program when they fill their prescriptions.
+Under the administration's plan, drugmaker rebates now paid to insurance companies and their middlemen would instead go directly to seniors in Medicare's Part D program when they fill their prescriptions.

 Rebates are a largely unseen part of the complex world of drug pricing.